 - A map of existing support for innovation and technology transfer across North West Europe (NWE)

 - Identification of key priority markets and technology opportunities for all SME sectors in NWE

 - A transnational ICT platform for events, training and coaching opportunities and access to market foresight analysis

 - Several transnational events and 'open forums'

 - Building university capacities to provide technology transnationally

 - An examination of the differing roles of university spin-out companies across NWE

 - Building SME capacities to access innovation support and technology transnationally

-The project started in September 2009 and runs to the end of October 2014.
+The project started in September 2009 and runs to the end of December 2014.

-For more information on KARIM contact Helen Fogg on 01524 510706.
+For more information on KARIM contact on 01524 510706.